Reviewing Local Bounti (LOCL) and Its Competitors

 Analyst Ratings

-This is a breakdown of recent ratings for Local Bounti and its peers, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations and price targets for Local Bounti and its peers, as reported by MarketBeat.com.

 |Sell Ratings